CaptainCrowbar/unicorn-lib/unicorn/utf.md

 the same operations on the underlying string that would invalidate an ordinary string iterator.

+The constructor can optionally take an offset into the subject string; if the offset points to the beginning of an encoded character, the iterator will start at that character.
+If the offset does not point to a character boundary, it will be treated as an invalid character; such an iterator can be incremented to the next character boundary in the normal way, but decrementing past that point has unspecified behaviour.

 The `flags` argument determines the behaviour when invalid encoded data is found, as described above.
 If an `EncodingError` exception is caught and handled, the iterator is still in a valid state, and can be dereferenced